Tvalc/GCA/docs/Story/Characters.md

 - **Lyra & Vex**: Peace and war dynamic, learning from each other
 - **Krix & Lyra**: Ancient wisdom meets modern compassion
 - **Lisa & Vex**: Unlikely romance between human tech genius and alien warrior, tested by betrayal and redemption
-- **Hazel & Tony**: Long-distance love story across digital and physical worlds, strengthened by their shared mission
+- **Hazel & Tony**: Family across worlds, strengthened by their shared mission

 ### Love Stories and Betrayals